 However, the reduction in calcium absorption associated with caffeine intake is so small that it can be offset by adding 1–2 tablespoons of milk to every 6-ounce cup (180 ml) of coffee you drink (7).

-Summary The caffeine in coffee is thought to inhibit bone growth in adolescents.
+Summary The caffeine in coffee may slightly reduce calcium absorption, which may inhibit bone growth in adolescents.
 However, there is no evidence linking growth and height with coffee consumption.

 Coffee does not stunt growth, but it may harm health in other ways.

 The caffeine in coffee can temporarily increase alertness and energy, but it can also interfere with sleep.